 Big Bus Paris Review : A way to see the city in a couple of days

 If you have a few days in Paris a bus tour is a great way to see the city.
+There are also a lot of great day trips from Paris by train if you want to explore more of France from the capitol.
 There are four main companies offering hop on hop off tours in Paris.
 I decided to use the Big Bus Hop on hop off bus in Paris because this is the organisation I have used many times during my travels, and it is normally a good service.

-If you have a few days in Paris a bus tour is a great way to see the city.
+If you have a few days in Paris a bus tour is a great way to see the city and a fab day out in France.

 This post is sponsored by Icelolly.com who offered me a memorable activity to do on my trip in Paris and I chose the Hop on Bus, along with night tour and river cruse as it is my favourite way to see any new city.